 In all cases for any failure of a Power-On Self-Test, the RSAENH module will fail to load.
 For the application, this will appear as a failure result code returned from the CryptAcquireContext function.
-The only way to recover from the failure of a Power-On Self-Test is to attempt to invoke CryptAcquireContext again, which will re-run the Self-Tests, and will only succeed if the Self-Tests pass.
+The only way to recover from the failure of a PowerOn Self-Test is to attempt to invoke CryptAcquireContext again, which will rerun the Self-Tests, and will only succeed if the Self-Tests pass.

 In all cases for any failure of a Conditional Self-Test, a failure result code will be returned from the particular function that encountered the error.
-Conditional Self-Tests will reset when the function call returns the error status to the application, and future function calls will run any applicable Conditional Self-Tests when the are called.
+Conditional SelfTests will reset when the function call returns the error status to the application, and future function calls will run any applicable Conditional Self-Tests when they are called.